The House last struggled to elect a speaker 100 years ago. Here's what happened

 But the brief era of the Harding administration stalled the party's momentum.
 The economy was still recovering from its postwar recession and labor unrest was widespread, including major strikes by coal miners and railroad workers.

-The House had also brought criticism of itself in 1921 and 1922 by refusing to accept the Census of 1920.
-That study documented how immigration had exploded and, for the first time, more Americans were living in urban areas than rural.
+The House had also brought criticism on itself in 1921 and 1922 by refusing to accept the official U.S. Census of 1920.
+That renewal of the decennial study documented how immigration had exploded and, for the first time, more Americans were living in urban areas than rural.

 These controversies, coupled with the typical swing of the midterm political mood led to Harding's GOP losing 75 House seats and a net of 6 Senate seats in 1922.
 It was a worse shellacking than Barack Obama or any other president of the past four decades would experience in his first midterm.

-The 68th Congress was officially in office as of March 1923, but Gillett and his House leadership team did not convene its first session until late that fall.
-Harding had died suddenly in August of that year and was succeeded by his vice president, Calvin Coolidge.
-By the time the vote for speaker actually commenced, it was December.
+The 68th Congress was officially in office as of March 1923, but under the congressional schedule still in use at that time, it did not convene its first session until late that fall.
+In the meantime, Harding died in August and was succeeded by his vice president, Calvin Coolidge.
+The vote for speaker finally commenced on December 5.
+(The current schedule, with a January 3 starting date, was adopted as part of the 20th Amendment in 1933.)

-With a majority barely larger than Republicans have now, Gillett found it more difficult to corral the factions within his party.
-He got just 197 votes on the first ballot, fewer than McCarthy got in his first test this week.
+Gillett's majority in 1923 was barely larger than Republicans have now, and he found it difficult to corral the factions within his party.
+He got just 197 votes on the first ballot, even fewer than McCarthy got in his first test this week.

 On that first ballot, the Democratic nominee Finis J. Garrett of Tennessee got 195 votes and two other Republicans got a total of 23.
 But the key obstacle for Gillett was a bloc of his party members who called themselves "progressives," the term used by Theodore Roosevelt in his third-party "Bull Moose" bid for president in 1912.